We don’t need others around us to have fun, and we don’t go stir crazy when life forces us to be alone.

 1. We’re amazing soloists.

 Because introverts direct their attention inward and prefer less outside stimulation, we’re naturally independent.
 We’re comfortable being alone and enjoy doing things our own way in our own time.
-We don’t need others around to have fun, and we don’t go stir crazy when life forces us to be alone.
+We don’t need others around us to have fun, and we don’t go stir crazy when life forces us to be alone.
 Although honing ideas through collaboration is important, creativity begins and thrives in solitude.

 Many artistic pursuits involve being alone, such as writing, painting, and music — even though you may perform with others, there are many hours of practicing solo that are required.
 Librarians, researchers, and scientists also need to spend a lot of time by themselves.
 I find that I’m most productive when I can be by myself (writing and making art), not having to bend to the will and timing of others.
 I can just allow the creativity to flow and take me where it wants to go.